Watts-Lab/deliberation-empirica/etherpad/README.md

 ### Dockerfile

+Used to build the etherpad image.

 Instead of working with the etherpad source directly, we work with the official docker image.
 There are a few changes we need to make - one is to install caddy, another is to install sqlite.

 ### Settings

-We also adjust a few of the default settings, to streamline how the interface looks.
+Replaces the default in the upstream container.
+We adjust some settings to get behavior that is right for our experiment.

 ### entrypoint

+Runs on the etherpad ccontainer.

 We overwrite the default entrypoint in order to start both caddy and the etherpad server.
 We also write the apikey to a file on startup from an environment variable.
 This means